 2. Final Transcripts to the NCAA

-Beginning next week, Ms. Ransom and I will send your final transcript to the NCAA, but only if you have registered with the NCAA Eligibility Center.
-If you register with the Eligibility Center after graduation and need your transcript sent, please let me know when you have finished registering and we will send your transcript.
+After sending final transcripts to colleges and university, Ms. Hulbert and I will send your final transcript to the NCAA, but only if you have registered with the NCAA Eligibility Center.
+If you register with the Eligibility Center after graduation and need your transcript sent, please let the college counseling office know when you have finished registering and we will send your transcript.